StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

 for review.
 Readiness for that module will be assessed on a Readiness Assurance Test, first individually (iRAT), and then as a team (tRAT).
 High scores reflect sufficient preparedness for the module, while low scores demonstrate a need for further review.
-These tests will be done in place of the usual class activities for that day.

 ## Mastery Quizzes

-Beginning with the third Friday of classes, each Friday is set aside for a weekly **Mastery Quiz**.
+Beginning with the second Friday of classes, each Friday is set aside for a weekly **Mastery Quiz**.
 Every student will receive a personalized quiz generated based on their most recent progress report.
 This generated quiz will include one exercise for every course Standard covered in class for which the student can earn a **✓** by demonstrating mastery.
 Each student may submit solutions for up to 10 of these exercises each week.
-All submissions are due by the end of the class period (50 minutes).
+All submissions are due by the end of the class period.

+When possible, the full class period will be set aside for these quizzes.
+However, up to 25 minutes of Friday classes may be used to wrap up coverage of material, leaving at least 25 minutes for the Mastery Quiz.

 ### Marking Quizzes